 - Pros: The Tesla Model X midsize electric luxury SUV comes with a very impressive electric driving range, can charge faster than its current rivals, and provides incredibly responsive and quick acceleration.

-- Cons: With an interior that isn’t very luxurious, falcon doors that don’t always work how they’re supposed to, and consistent problems with exterior paneling being correctly applied, the Model X experience doesn’t match its extremely high price.
+- Cons: With an interior that isn’t very luxurious, falcon doors that don’t always work how they’re supposed to, and consistent problems with exterior fit-and-finish, the Model X experience doesn’t match its extremely high price.

 - See Also: Model 3 and Model Y